RanaMubashirAzeem/Hangry/README.md

-Hangry is a physics-based puzzle game inspired by the classic Angry Birds.
+This is my second project in BS information Technology Hangry is a physics-based puzzle game inspired by the classic Angry Birds.
 In this game, players use a slingshot to launch characters at targets to clear levels.
 This project was created to explore game physics, trajectory calculations, and collision detection.
 🎮 How to Play
 Aim: Click and drag the character back in the slingshot to set the power and angle.
 Launch: Release the mouse/finger to fire the character toward the structures.